The Star Society by Gabriella Saab @harpermusebooks #bookreview #historicalfiction

 Review

-Need a bourbon book to expand your senses….THIS IS IT!
+Need a good ghost story to start your week…THIS IS IT!
 Grab your copy today.

 Purchase Here